 Selection and training

-Both units come under the operational command of HQ Directorate of Special Forces (DSF) and undergo an identical selection process, enjoy significant interoperability in training and on operations.
+Both units come under the operational command of the HQ Directorate of Special Forces (DSF) and undergo an identical selection process, enjoying significant interoperability in training and operations.

-The SBS had its own independent selection program to qualify as a Swimmer Canoeist, but its selection program has now been integrated into a joint UKSF selection alongside candidates for the Special Air Service.
+The SBS had its independent selection program to qualify as a Swimmer Canoeist.
+Still, its selection program has now been integrated into a joint UKSF selection alongside candidates for the Special Air Service.
 All members of the United Kingdom Armed Forces can be considered for special forces selection, but approximately 40% of all UK Special Forces are recruited from the Royal Marines.

 There are two selections a year, one in winter and the other in summer, and all the instructors are full members of the Special Air Service Regiment.
 Before being accepted onto a UKSF Selection course, a candidate must complete a two-week Special Forces Briefing Course.
 The course tests the candidates’ physical fitness and observes their willingness to conduct water-borne operations.